-There are several different ways transcription companies calculate how much to charge, including by line, by audio minute or hour or by a flat fee.
+There are several different ways transcription companies calculate how much to charge, including by the line, page, by audio minute or hour, or by a flat fee.

 Although not as common, some companies also charge a flat rate for all transcription services.
 More like a monthly subscription or yearly fee, regardless of usage.
 This may be a good way to go for companies who have a high volume of general transcription work (this method is mostly used for general transcription and not any specialized transcription such as legal or financial.)

 Transcription cost can also depend on the number of speakers on a recording, the quality of audio, the difficulty of the subject matter or the requested turn-around time.

 The cost typically goes up the more speakers there are, as the transcriptionist must identify and label each individual speaker on the audio, making the transcription process much longer.

 “Poor audio quality” means that the recording is difficult to interpret.
 This can be for many reasons: speakers with heavy accents, speakers that mumble, speak in low voices or speak unclearly or having background noise or a difficult to comprehend recording.
 Usually, the more difficult the audio quality the higher the cost to transcribe.

 Subject matter that is difficult or requires more in-depth research also is usually charged a higher rate – for instance, a recording with lots of scientific terminology.
 This is because the transcriptionist needs to either be an expert in that specific field, which usually means they command a higher rate, or that a transcriptionist must do research to ensure the accuracy of the transcription.